PerfectGym/developer/content/api/clubs/clubdetails.md

 # Club details

-This API gives you read only access to detailed information about clubs available in your company.

-{:toc}

-## Overview

 Club details is detaild representation of single club in your company.
 Club details share its data with [Club][Club], and holds additional detailed properties.